swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   /// This method encapsulates multiple steps that are invoked in executing a distributed function,
   /// into one very efficient implementation.
 The steps involved are:
   ///
-  /// - looking up the distributed function based on its name
+  /// - looking up the distributed function based on its name;
-  /// - decoding, in an efficient manner, all arguments from the `Args` container into a well-typed representation
+  /// - decoding, in an efficient manner, all arguments from the `Args` container into a well-typed representation;
-  /// - using that representation to perform the call on the target method
+  /// - using that representation to perform the call on the target method.
   ///
   /// The reason for this API using a `ResultHandler` rather than returning values directly,
   /// is that thanks to this approach it can avoid any existential boxing, and can serve the most